Michael Vick

 Vick's NFL career came to a halt in 2007 after he pleaded guilty for his involvement in a dog fighting ring and spent 21 months in federal prison.
 His arrest and subsequent conviction garnered Vick notoriety with the general public, which lasted throughout the rest of his career.
 He was released by the Falcons shortly before leaving prison.

 After serving his sentence, Vick signed with the Philadelphia Eagles for the 2009 season.
 As a member of the Eagles for five years, he had his greatest statistical season and led the team to a division title in 2010, earning him Comeback Player of the Year and a fourth Pro Bowl selection.
 In his final two seasons, Vick played for the New York Jets and Pittsburgh Steelers, primarily as a backup.
 He officially retired in 2017 after spending the 2016 season as a free agent.
 After retiring as a player, Vick pursued a coaching career.
-He served as the offensive coordinator and advisor of the Atlanta Legends of Alliance of American Football (AAF) in 2019.
+He served as an advisor for the Atlanta Legends of the Alliance of American Football (AAF) in 2019.
 Near the end of the 2024 season, Vick was named the head football coach at Norfolk State.

 Biography from the Wikipedia article Michael Vick.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.